aleaxit/gmpy/docs/_build/html/_sources/mpz.txt

 Multiple-precision Integers
 ===========================

-The gmpy2 *mpz* type support arbitrary precision integers.
-It should be drop-in replacement for Python's *long* type.
-Depending on the platform, it will be faster than Python's *long* once the precision exceeds 20 to 50 digits.
+The gmpy2 *mpz* type supports arbitrary precision integers.
+It should be a drop-in replacement for Python's *long* type.
+Depending on the platform and the specific operation, an *mpz* will be faster than Python's *long* once the precision exceeds 20 to 50 digits.
 All the special integer functions in GMP are supported.

 Examples
 --------